Mr-Bowtie/calculator-1/README.md

 * Shows all numbers on display.
 (Can currently overflow display)

 ## Improvements
-* Do not allow or get rid of trailing operators
 * Prevent display overflow
 * Implement decimals
     * Allow only one in each number
 * Add backspace button to correct errors
 * Add keyboard support
 * Pretty it up

+## Improvements made
+* Added hover effect to buttons
+* Removed issue with trailing operator